Azure/functions-action/README.md

 Keep these considerations in mind when working with the `azure-functions` action in your workflows:

-+ These sample templates require updates when deploying apps that running in a [Flex Consumption](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan) plan.
++ These sample templates require updates when deploying apps that run in a [Flex Consumption](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan) plan.
 For more information, see [GitHub Action parameters](#parameter-reference).

 + When using run-from-package deployment, apps can use external storage on a blob container, which is specified using the app setting `WEBSITE_RUN_FROM_PACKAGE=<URL>`.
 In this case, the `<URL>` points to the external blob storage container.
 This is the default deployment for apps running on Linux in a Consumption plan.
 To protect the deployment package, the container should require private access, which requires access by using either a shared access signature (SAS) or managed identities.
 There are specific app settings required when using managed identities to access the deployment container.
 For more information, see [Fetch a package from Azure Blob Storage using a managed identity](https://learn.microsoft.com/en-us/azure/azure-functions/run-functions-from-deployment-package#fetch-a-package-from-azure-blob-storage-using-a-managed-identity).